Collegeville/CW20/WorkshopResources/WhitePapers/SoftwareReliabilityEngineering.md

 * To log, track and evolve a database of [SRE] activity and effort to help inform ongoing development plans and resource allocation.
 * To identify and document escalation paths for major incidents.
+* To ensure any previously agreed upon response time is met.

 While many aspects of [SRE] are under the direct control of software developers, some (those involving *operations* and the underlying computing infrastructure) are